realkoder/node-fullstack-sem-proj/01._Assignments/00._Mandatories/01.__Mandatory1/docs/homepage/homepage.md

 ## About This Website

-Mandatory01 will help me and the reader understand key concepts in `Full Stack Node.js` development through a combination of explanatory notes and practical code examples.
+Mandatory01 will help me and the reader understand key concepts in `Full Stack Node.js` elective developing in `JavaScript` through a combination of explanatory notes and practical code examples.

 ## How to Use